Bardayal 'Lofty' Nadjamerrek: Bardayal Nadjamerrek and Community

 In his later life, Bardayal came to be one of the most respected elders not only in his clan, but also in the Western Arnhem Land region.
 In the 1970s, he was a main contributor in helping Indigenous families return to their traditional lands and establishing six outstations.

 After almost two decades, he was finally able to return to his own clan estate.
 Unfortunately, during his time away the Australian government halted stage funding for outstations.
-With his prior experience with other clans, Nadjamerrek created the Kubulwarnamyo outstation by himself in the mid 1990s.
-Kubulwarnmyo is a part of the Ankung Djang estate which belonged to the Mok clan.
+With his prior experience with other clans, Nadjamerrek created the Kabulwarnamyo outstation by himself in the mid 1990s.
+Kabulwarnamyo is a part of the Ankung Djang estate which belonged to the Mok clan.
 This outstation attracted various kinds of people from other parts of Australia and the world, including anthropologists, linguists, botanists, ecologists, and art historians, who came to learn more about the vast landscape of Arnhem Land.
 Nadjamerrek served as an encyclopedia for all knowledge pertaining to his culture and Arnhem Land, promoting Indigenous land management, culture, and heritage to all new people traveling to the landscape.
 Out of this outstation also came community programs and research projects which promoted these three aspects as well.